tonyscottpage/site/_posts/2014-12-23-boundaries3.markdown

 image: libb/images/give.jpg
 ---

-**When the penny drops that success flows from the culture we create as leaders, we naturally ask what sort of culture we want, and how to create it.
-Here instead of misty-eyed stories of sports teams, we will name some specific ways to work at our best.**
+**As organisations are becoming more open, leaders are asking what sort of culture we actually want, and how to create it.
+Here instead of misty-eyed stories of sports teams, we find out specifically how creating "circles of safety", and a "giving culture" can create ripples that spread benefits.**

 ![](/libb/images/give.jpg)